smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Databricks Hive Demo/readme.md

 I've also included the Power Point presentation (`Databricks Spark Hive Demo PowerPoint.pptx`) that you can download and add notes or modify as needed.

-## Conclusion

-I hope you find this repository to be useful and informative and I welcome any new additions you may have.

-I also have a Wordpress site where you can find my data analytics projects, Python puzzles, and blog.
+:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
+No detail is too small, and I appreciate all the help.

+:smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!

 **https://advancedsqlpuzzles.com**

-:mailbox: If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
-No detail is too small, and I appreciate all the help.

-:smile: Happy coding!